VS Code – How to Change Font

 How do I hack a VS Code font?

-If by this you mean adding the Hack font to VS, you can add it via the Hack’s website.
+Originally, to hack meant to modify, but, if by this you mean adding the Hack font to VS, you can add it via the Hack’s website.
 Download the TrueType font from Hack.
 Extract the downloaded zip file.
 Install the extracted files.
 Then, go to Tools, followed by Options.
 In the Options menu, select Environment, and then navigate to Fonts and Colors.
 Open the Font dropdown menu and select the Hack entry.

 What font do hackers use?